foundry-rs/foundry/docs/dev/cheatcodes.md

 1. add the function signature to the `abigen!` macro so a new `HEVMCalls` variant is generated
 2. implement the cheat code handler
+3. add a Solidity test for the cheatcode under [`testdata/cheats`](https://github.com/foundry-rs/foundry/tree/master/testdata/cheats)
-3. add the function signature
+4. add the function signature
    to [forge-std Vm interface](https://github.com/foundry-rs/forge-std/blob/master/src/Vm.sol)